United Nations Security Council Resolution 1701: Alleged Lebanese violations

 In 2009, Israel filed a complaint with the U.N. that Lebanon was not complying with the resolution after a Katyusha rocket was fired from Lebanon and landed next to a house in northern Israel and injured three people.
 The complaint affirmed Israel's right to defend itself and its citizens.
 Later in 2009, when weapons that Hezbollah was hiding in a civilian home in a Lebanese town near the border of Israel exploded, both Israel and UNIFIL complained that Resolution 1701 was being violated by Lebanon and Hezbollah.
 The IDF estimates that the number of civilian homes in southern Lebanon that are being used to store weapons are in the hundreds.
 Israel also criticized the Lebanese army, which is responsible for enforcing the resolution, for cooperating with Hezbollah in making sure that the evidence of the violation of the resolution had been cleared up before allowing U.N. peace keepers to do their job.
 Two days later, fifteen Lebanese civilians from Kfar Shuba, carrying Lebanese and Hizbullah flags, crossed into the Israeli occupied Shebaa Farms.
 The IDF took no action to the provocation, but stressed that it was a violation of Resolution 1701.
 The United Nations confirmed that Hezbollah violated the resolution and that the group is rearming.

+Later developments

+After the October 7 Hamas attack on Israel, Hezbollah, Hamas, and other militant groups in southern Lebanon routinely fired rockets at Israeli cities and fired on IDF positions on the Israel-Lebanon border.
+On 21 November 2023, Israeli Foreign Minister Eli Cohen warned the UNSC that a regional war was likely if UNSCR 1701 was not fully implemented.
+On 8 January 2024, Lebanese Foreign Minister Abdallah Bou Habib called for a diplomatic solution to the Israel-Hezbollah conflict through "full implementation" of the resolution.

+2025

+Following the decline of the Axis of Resistance renewed, new efforts have been made to implement UN Security Council Resolution 1701, originally adopted in 2006 to end hostilities between Israel and Hezbollah.
+On April 2025 it was reported that Hezbollah has withdrawn the majority of its military infrastructure from southern Lebanon, transferring control over 190 military positions out of its 265, to the Lebanese army.
+This move aligns with the November 2024 U.S.-brokered ceasefire agreement, which mandates Hezbollah's repositioning north of the Litani River and the deployment of approximately 5,000 Lebanese troops to the south.
+The withdrawal aims to reduce tensions along the Israel-Lebanon border and facilitate the return of displaced civilians.
+While Hezbollah has removed heavy weaponry, some fighters from southern villages remain with light arms.
+The situation remains delicate, with ongoing monitoring by international observers to ensure compliance with the ceasefire terms.